hui-fu/hui-fu.github.io/index.md

 - Co-founder and Co-Organizer, Great Lake Finance Forum, Wuxi (2025– )
 - Member, Program Committee and Technology Committee, The Modern Risk Society International
-- Reviewer for *British Journal of Management*, *International Review of Economics and Finance*, *Emerging Markets Finance and Trade*, *North American Journal of Economics and Finance*, *Asia-Pacific Journal of Financial Studies*, and leading Chinese journals
+- Reviewer for *British Journal of Management*, *Pacific-Basin Finance Journal*,*International Review of Economics and Finance*, *Emerging Markets Finance and Trade*, *North American Journal of Economics and Finance*, and leading Chinese journals
 - Grant Reviewer, National Natural Science Foundation of China

 ## Links